outcomesinsights/conceptql/doc/spec.md

 ```

 ### Counting
 It might be helpful to count the number of occurrences of a result row in a stream.
-A simple "count" node could group identical rows and store the number of occurrences in the value_as_numeric column.
+A simple "count" operator could group identical rows and store the number of occurrences in the value_as_numeric column.

-I need examples of algorithms that could benefit from this node.
+I need examples of algorithms that could benefit from this operator.
 I'm concerned that we'll want to roll up occurrences by person most of the time and that would require us to first cast streams to person before passing the person stream to count.
 ```ConceptQL
 # Count the number of times each person was irritable
 {